iamrainonline/iamrainonline/README.md

 ## About Me

-Frontend Developer passionate about crafting engaging, responsive user interfaces.
+Web developer passionate about crafting engaging, responsive user interfaces.
 I specialize in transforming complex problems into elegant solutions using modern web technologies and clean, maintainable code.

 ## Technology Expertise